MrAsterisco/RxFireAuth/README.md

 ##### Code Showcase

-**All of these cases** are handled automatically for you by calling:
+**All of the possible cases** are handled automatically for you by calling:

 ```swift
 func signInWithApple(in viewController: UIViewController, updateUserDisplayName: Bool, allowMigration: Bool?) -> Single<LoginDescriptor>